 What are the advantages of having development and testing in the same company?

-Nick Evans: I think the biggest advantage I see is that, most of times, testers are sitting next desk over from the developer and brings you to diminish the communication barrier.
-After time, the testers will understand the implementation a little bit more, which leads to a more efficient testing, deeper level of understanding of the product and ultimately, less bugs go in production which is always a good thing for the product.
+Nick Evans: I think the biggest advantage I see is that, most of the times, testers are sitting next desk over from the developer and brings you to diminish the communication barrier.
+After time, the testers will understand the implementation a little bit more, which leads to a more efficient testing, deeper level of understanding of the product, and ultimately, less bugs go in production which is always a good thing for the product.

 Miguel Salas: Coming from a testing background and also, having worked with different programs, you want to catch the defects of the game, you know, how you try to integrate and find what is broken so the next point when you are sitting next to the developer you can say: “Hey, is it really doing what it is supposed to do”.
 And if you are going to fail, fail fast and fix it fast and you can get to the ship point.

 Are you satisfied with the general level of testing of Hexacta?

 Nick Evans: I would say yes, absolutely.
 There is always room for improvement and when it is getting more difficult on technical testing, there is always room for improvement from a testing point of view on the breadth of knowledge.
 You can understand one feature very well, but it is always the tester’s goal to understand the entire product that leads to better testing.

 One feature may affect another feature, the tester can always strive to understand the entire product as a whole for planning testing effort.

 Miguel Salas: Yes, I’m totally satisfied.
 There are some instances where bugs can come back and that is because somebody is taking the time to think about some bugs and the dev from a more user experience or user perspective, will come up with a defect and you think “why didn´t we think of that!”
 It is nice to have that safety net.